Grandpa Jones: Death

-In January 1998, Jones suffered two strokes after his second show performance at the Grand Ole Opry.
-He died at 7 p.m.
-Central Time on February 19, 1998, at the McKendree Village Home Health Center in Hermitage, Tennessee at age 84.
+In January 1998, Jones suffered two strokes after his second show performance on the Grand Ole Opry.
+He died at 7:00 pm Central Time on February 19, 1998, at the McKendree Village Home Health Center in Hermitage, Tennessee, at age 84.
 He was buried in the Luton Memorial Methodist Church cemetery in Goodlettsville, Tennessee.

 Discography

 Jones recorded for several labels, including RCA Victor, King Records and Monument.